 A thermal printer card is the quickest and easiest way to clean the print head, drive roller, and peel edge all at the same time.
 Follow the steps below for the proper cleaning procedure.

-- 1. Remove any installed media and cut thermal card to fit in the printer width. - 2.
-Dampen both sides, on one end, of the cleaning card with isopropyl alcohol or use a pre-moistened cleaning card.
+- 1. Remove any installed media. - 2.
+Dampen both sides, on one end, of the cleaning card with isopropyl alcohol or use a pre-moistened cleaning card. - 3.
+Release the printhead assembly to insert the cleaning card under the printhead.